reframejs/reframe/docs/overview.template.md

 A React component is universal:
 It describes a view
-that can be static or dynamic, and that can be rendered to the DOM or to HTML.
+that can be static or dynamic, and that can be rendered to the DOM or to HTML or even to native iOS/Android.
-No other templating engine is that universal (with the exception of React-like engines).
+No other templating engine is that universal.
-And using the expressivness of JavaScript to define React components is vastly more powerful than any
+And using the expressivness of JavaScript to define React components is vastly more powerful than any declarative template engines.